Agenor-Junior/Software-Design-Bakery-System/README.md

 2. **Development Methodologies**: Identification of differences between development methodologies and adaptation of the most appropriate methodology to solve business problems.
 3. **Research and Requirements Gathering**: Conducting research and gathering the necessary information to determine what the proposed system needs to accomplish.
 4. **System Design**: Developing and delivering a system design model suitable for the business context.
-5. **Team Collaboration**: Collaborating in a team to select the most appropriate solution for the case study.
+5. **Team Collaboration**: Collaborating in a team to select the most appropriate solution for the case study

 ---